Ethiopian Food & Drink

 Firfir

-Firfir it is broken Injera mixed into a spicy sauce.
-The sauce can be cooked from Tomato, Berbere spice/ spiced hot paper, oil and butter.
-The source also could have dry or fresh meat.
+Firfir is made from pieces of Injera mixed into a spicy sauce.
+The sauce is usually prepared with tomatoes, Berbere spice, chili peppers, oil, and butter.
+Firfir may also include dried or fresh meat.